 C. Campaign Manager

-- Task: Though campaign managers work for the candidates during elections instead of the government, this could be your avenue for employment growth, too.
+- Though campaign managers work for the candidates during elections instead of the government, this could be your avenue for employment growth, too.
 You oversee all aspects of the campaign: from day-to-day operations, hiring and managing staff, creating and handling the campaign budget, to inputs in the fundraising events.

 Must: Aside from your organizational skills, you should have good interpersonal skills, calmness, and reliability.
 You shouldn’t be afraid to raise funds.
 You must have basic copy writing and research skills, as well as event coordination.